Lecture 13: The Harmony of the Spheres:

 - Daily motion around the celestial poles (rising and setting).

-- Eastward motion along the Ecliptic over a year
+- Eastward drift along the Ecliptic over a year, a little

 faster in winter, slower in summer.